diskuv/dk/README.md

 ### 7zip step 1b - hide 7zr.exe assets

 We saw in the [Concepts and Theory section](#concepts-and-theory) that there are complex dependencies between the 7zip assets.
-If a future version of 7zip changed those dependencies or changed the contents of a 7zip asset, any users of the 7zip package who used a `get-asset-file` command could have a broken command.
+If a future version of 7zip changed those dependencies or changed the contents of a 7zip bundle, any users of the 7zip package who used a `get-asset` command could have a broken command.

 In this step 1b, we'll use a form so that users of the 7zip package have a consistent interface to get `7zr.exe`, even if the 7zip assets change. **A consistent interface is a best practice for all packages that use assets**.